Virar: Governance

 Virar falls under the jurisdiction of the newly created Vasai-Virar Municipal Corporation (VVMC).
 It primarily comes in the Nalla Sopara constituency for the Maharashtra Legislative Assembly elections and in the Palghar constituency for the Lok Sabha elections.
 For all the three seats, the ruling party, the Bahujan Vikas Aaghadi (BVA), has shown its dominance over the past few decades.
 The BVA has won 55 seats out of the 89 in the VVMC; thus, Virar elected its first Mayor in the form of Shri.
 Rajeev Patil, who was also the ex-President of the preceding Virar Municipal Council.
 For the Legislative Assembly seat, Kshitij Thakur, a BVA candidate and the son of the ex-MLA of the region, Hitendra Thakur, won the seat in 2009, defeating Shirish Chavan of the Shiv Sena by more than 40,000 votes at just 26 years of age.
 Earlier, in the 15th Lok Sabha elections, people voted for Baliram Sukur Jadhav, also a BVA candidate, from the Palghar constituency, who went on to become the member of parliament representing the region, defeating a Bharatiya Janata Party rival, advocate Chintaman Vanga, by 12,358 votes.

+Culture

+The Jivdani Mata Temple is a 150-year-old Hindu shrine located atop Jivdani Hill in eastern Virar, Maharashtra.
+It is one of the few temples in the country dedicated to Goddess Jivdani.
+The site is accessible via a flight of approximately 1,400 steps and receives a high volume of visitors, particularly on Sundays and during local festivals.It also has a cable lift for easy access.